amadews23/CorreuRelay/README.md

 # CorreuRelay
+## Configurator:
-## PostFix, FetchMail and Dovecot installation.
+### PostFix, FetchMail and Dovecot installation.
 Authenticated SMTP relay configuration, download emails from FetchMail to Dovecot.
 Tested on Debian 9.
+## Gestionador:
+### Modification, deletion and creation of email accounts